 The temporomandibular joints are located on each side of the face, connecting the lower part of the jaw to the head.
 The muscles connected to and surrounding the jaw make it possible for its many directions of movement.
 The combined ability to hinge open and close and also to be able to slide left and right (for example, while chewing) is why the TMJ is unique from every other joint in the body.

 When you have jaw discomfort or problems with the way your jaw is working, figuring out the root of the problem is important so you can find a solution that works, which is why a visit to a TMJ pain chiropractic clinic near Escondido is advised.
-What can be difficult in this process, as it is with other health conditions, is that doing research on your own about treatment options can leave you confused about what to do.
+What can be difficult in this process, as it is with other health conditions, is that doing research on your own about relief options can leave you confused about what to do.
 Here are three important facts about TMJD:

 #1 – TMJ disorders can happen for a variety of reasons and are not limited to accidents